AdobeDocs/campaign-standard.es-ES/help/designing/using/using-reusable-content.md

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

 >[!NOTE]
->La [vista móvil](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) no está disponible en fragmentos.
+>La variable [vista móvil](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) no está disponible en fragmentos.
 Si desea editar una vista móvil de correo electrónico, hágalo antes de guardar el contenido como un fragmento.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.